cperales/uci-download-process/README.md

 bash install_requirements.sh
 ```

 Which install the Python 3 requirements from `requirements.txt`.
+Packages necessaries for this library:

+- numpy
+- ordered-set
+- pandas
+- PyLaTeX
+- python-dateutil
+- pytz
+- scikit-learn
+- scipy
+- six
+- sklearn
+- wget

 After that, the main script

 ```bash